What the hell is an ETF anyway? and what are the potential benefits and cons of ETF’s.

 - Trade like a Share – ETF’s can be traded just like a share, and just like buying an individual share you buy during the trading hours of the exchange.

-- Dividends/Distributions – ETF’s just like shares may also offer regular dividends or distributions monthly, quarterly, semi yearly, or yearly.
-Many ETF’s also offer Dividend Reinvestment Plans (see article here to learn more) , which may be something on your list of wants for your future investment.
+- Income (known as Distributions) – ETF’s just like shares may also offer regular distributions monthly, quarterly, semi yearly, or yearly.
+Many ETF’s also offer Distribution Reinvestment Plans (see article here to learn more) , which may be something on your list of wants for your future investment.

 - Higher Liquidity over Property – Just like a typical Share Holding when you sell an ETF you should expect to receive your funds within 2 business days of the close of market.
 This means that ETF’s offer better liquidity than an investment property for example.